intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/tensorflow_compile.md

+# The TensorFlow Model Compiler

-# Compile a TensorFlow Model to Neural Engine IR
+This document describes the compile module that converts TensorFlow models to the Neural Engine IR.

 The `Neural Engine` as a backend for `Intel® Extension for Transformers` currently supports frozen static graph models from two deep learning frameworks (`TensorFlow` and `ONNX`).